tinacms/tina.io/content/blog/data-layer-performant-editing.md

 ### Some things to note

-This is still an experimental feature and the following things should be considered before enabling on your project:
+This is still an experimental feature and the following things should be considered before enabling it on your project:

 1\.
 The index process isn’t exposed to the end user, which means it is possible that in an event a partially indexed site could return incomplete results